 - What the Minimum Standards cover and how they are structured,

 - How the Minimum Standards can be used by people responding to the Ukraine humanitarian crisis,

 - Where additional information and resources can be found to support the application of the Minimum Standards.

 - Describe what the Minimum Standards for Camp Management are and how they are informed by the Humanitarian Charter and humanitarian principles,

-- Explain what the purpose and intended impact of the Minimum Standards are, why they were developed and who they are aimed at,
+- Explain what the purpose and intended impact of the Minimum Standards for Camp Management are and why they were developed,

 - Describe key concepts in displacement site management,